 Challenges to Starting Your Own Private Practice in Psychology

-While you cannot avoid the obstacles that come with owning a private counseling practice, preparing for common responsibilities ahead of time can ease the load.
+While you cannot avoid all the obstacles of owning a private practice, preparing for common responsibilities ahead of time can ease the load.

 Opening a private practice requires mastering many business functions.
-Besides seeing clients, psychologists also need to order office supplies, pay taxes, and manage support staff.
+Besides seeing clients, psychologists must order office supplies, pay taxes, and manage support staff.

-Dr. Jerry Opthof, a psychologist with over 20 years of experience, explains that "The greatest challenges or barriers to running a successful practice, are being able to balance everything and know everything."
+Dr. Jerry Opthof, a psychologist with over 20 years of experience, explains, "The greatest challenges or barriers to running a successful practice are being able to balance everything and know everything."

 Private practice psychologists perform many tasks outside of counseling, such as marketing.
 As Opthof explains, "You need to know how to market yourself.
 No one can sell you better than you can sell yourself."

-To begin, identify your target customer and the facets that make your business stand out.
-Then you can build a strong social media presence and intuitive website to drive traffic to your private counseling practice.
+Identify your target customer and the facets that make your business stand out.
+Then, you can build a strong social media presence and intuitive website to drive traffic to your private counseling practice.

 Every business owner needs to understand financial management.
 In addition to tracking expenses, Hornstein explains that private practice therapists must consider financial incidentals, such as their own health insurance and salary, business taxes, and payroll.